Developing Conceptual Mathematical Understanding

 Introducing GeoGebra

-The following is an important point ...
-In the 21st Century, to teach students such a principle without giving them a dynamic, visual representation is, in my view, unacceptable.
-This is because files like the one above not only increase the occurrence of aha moments in students, they are readily available.
-However, here's the kicker - demonstrating such a dynamic file, as powerful as it is, does not require a change in pedagogy.
-The only thing that is required is for the teacher to plug in a data projector, manipulate the file and ask leading questions.
+Files like the one above increase the occurrence of aha moments in students.
+However, demonstrating such a dynamic file, as powerful as it is, does not require a change in pedagogy.
+The only requirement is for the teacher to plug in a data projector, manipulate the file and ask leading questions.

 There is an almost limitless number of mathematical situations to which GeoGebra can be applied – even when only used as a demonstration tool.